gtampdotcom/NABU-PC-PROJECTS/tnfs/v0.3/readme.txt

 TNFS uses the $$$.SUB method to launch .com files on every other CP/M It tries to append to the end if it already exists.
 It can fail if there are too many files or it can't write.

+It uses direct hardware access for keyboard/joystick but you can force it to use the CPM BIOS with /t command line.

 Changelog:

 2026-04-04 v0.3